cyberark/conjur-api-java/README.md

       resource: !variable <NAME_OF_VARIABLE>
 ```

+_NOTE:_ If you cannot remember the admin's API key and you have the proper privileges, you can run `conjurctl role retrieve-key cucumber:user:admin` from the Conjur server to rotate the admin's API key and load the policy

 3. Load the policy into Conjur using the CLI like so: `conjur policy load <PATH_TO_POLICY> <NAME_OF_POLICY>.yml`

 _NOTE:_ For this policy, `<PATH_TO_POLICY>` is root.
 Meaning, this policy has been loaded into the root node of the policy tree.
 You may want to change this.
 For more information about the Conjur policy tree, check out [this](https://www.conjur.org/blog/understanding-conjur-policy/) blog post.